Vip1095/Tessarect/README.md

-# Tessarect
+# Tesseract
-We are using Tessarect Library to find the text from images.
+We are using Tesseract Library to find the text from images.